 - Adding more hotel inspections which will focus heavily on food and drink protocols

-President Danilo Medina has also created a new national committee for the tourism sector as a result of the recent deaths.
+President Danilo Medina also created a new national committee for the tourism sector as a result of the recent deaths.
 As Danilo explains, the committee is to “design policies, strategies and programs to prevent, detect, prosecute and eradicate threats that jeopardize the tourism industry in the Dominican Republic.”
 The committee will be comprised of 18 different members and ministries such as the Ministry of Tourism to the National Police which will “contribute to improving aspects of tourism security in harmony with the dynamics of this industry.”

 Dominican Republic resorts

-Punta Cana Promise [BREAKING NEWS!]
+Punta Cana Promise [UPDATE!]

 Announced to the public on December 3rd, 2019, the Punta Cana Promise is a consortium of 50 hotels in Punta Cana which have reaffirmed their commitment to a set of security and safety guidelines.